ashkan-abbasi66/MIFCN/RESULTS/README.md

 **IMPORTANT UPDATE at 2/24/2021**
   - Just use `evaluate_results.m` to compute PSNR for the saved results.
 It computes the PSNRs for all images and then save them in an excel file.
 The PSNRs are computed in two ways: 1) using the whole ground-truth and output images, 2) using the shaved (cropped) ground-truth and output images.
-  - We have just noticed that the PSNR results reported below fig. 3 are belong to the outputs of the methods for image #11 in the dataset, while the figure in the paper shows the results corresponding to image #3.
-Sorry for the inconvenience that may have caused for you!

 # References
 [1] M. Elad and M. Aharon, “Image Denoising Via Sparse and Redundant Representations Over Learned Dictionaries,” IEEE Trans.
 Image Process., vol. 15, no. 12, pp. 3736–3745, Dec.
 2006.<br>